 At what point should marketers leverage suppression list management software?

 “If you’re already doing email marketing at a small scale, maybe with just one partner, managing suppression lists manually is a reasonable way to get started,” said Jake.
-“But once you start working with multiple agencies, partners, publishers you’re going to be tasked with not only collecting all of the unsubscribes those partners are generating, but also the unsubscribes that might be resulting from your internal email efforts such as newsletter sends.”
+“But once you start working with multiple agencies, partners, and publishers you’re going to be tasked with not only collecting all of the unsubscribes those partners are generating, but also the unsubscribes that might be resulting from your internal email efforts such as newsletter sends.”

 Performance marketing is all about scale.
 Once you find what’s working, the next step is to increase that effort and do more of what is working well.
 When your affiliate marketing program is starting to grow and expand, it’s often a good time to look into software solutions to help you automate those manual processes you’ve become accustomed to and find solutions that fit nicely into your existing tech stack.